ianperrin/MMM-ModuleScheduler/README.md

 ````
 **Notes**
 * Modules scheduled as a group, only need the `groupClass` adding to the `classes` option in their config.
-The `schedulerClass` can be omitted unless indiviudal schedules also exist.
+The `schedulerClass` option can be omitted unless indiviudal schedules also exist.

 #### Individual Module Schedules
 To schedule when an individual module is shown (or hidden) by the Magic Mirror, modify the configuration for that module so that it includes the `classes` and `module_schedule` options. e.g.